 Administration Block

 Houses the Director of Boarding and the Residential Manager's offices, staff lounge, laundry, sick bay, kitchen and dining room.

 Fraser Wing

 The main accommodation and ablution block and houses 80 boarders.
 Years 9 and 10 sleep in eight and twin bunk rooms, Year 11 in four and twin bunk rooms.

 Jubilee Wing Junior accommodation

 Raymond Wing Housemaster accommodation

 Lewis Wing Senior accommodation

 Senior Common Room

 Lindsay Wing

 Senior accommodation Housemasters' accommodation Four separate flats

-Manning Wing
+Manning Wing Housemasters

-Assistant Manager accomodation

 Oxford Wing Housemaster accommodation

 3 Oxford Street Director's accommodation

 Director of Boarding Steve Blair is responsible for the overall management, promotion and future planning of the hostel, the discipline, welfare and social and academic progress of the boarders, and the day to day running of Thomas House.
 Residential Manager Mrs Christine Murdoch is responsible for the care and welfare of the students.
 She undertakes administration tasks and assists with the promotion of Thomas House.
 She deputises for the Director of Boarding in his absence.
-Assistant Manager Mr Darren Robertson is responsible for the overall supervision at night.
-He works with the Housemasters to ensure smooth running of the hostel.
 Catering Manager Mr Justin Holman is responsible for controlling the catering operation of the hostel, the dietary health of the boarders, menus, and any catering contracts, out-catering or hiring contracted by Thomas House Catering.
 Business Manager Mrs Christine Swindells is responsible for overall financial management of the hostel including Boarding Fees.
 Administration Secretary Ms Kelly Hamer is responsible for enrolments, boarding contracts and administrative support.
-Housemasters The House Staff are live-in and out adults who help with the supervision of boarders in the evenings and the weekends.
-They are Messrs, Grant McFarlane, Sam Sugar, Gavin Miller, Chris Packwood, James McFarlane, David Paul and Nigel Lowe.
+Housemasters Head of House Staff Mr Cameron Gibb is responsible for the staff training and appraisal of the House.
+The House Staff are live-in and out adults who help with the supervision of boarders in the evenings and the weekends.
+They are Messrs, Grant McFarlane, Nathan Archibald, Oscar Horstmann, Owen Martin, Gavin Miller, Chris Packwood, James McFarlane and Tim Clack.
 Gap Tutors We are also fortunate to have the assistance of Gap tutors who assist with prep (subject to Covid restrictions).
 In addition, there are Catering, Domestic and Grounds staff

 For many new boarders, going to boarding school is the first time they have spent a significant amount of time away from their home, their family and their friends.
 Below are a number of issues that you might like to discuss with your son so that he is prepared in some way for the change.
-There are also a number of independently motivated life-skills that a new boarder must be proficient in if he is to make a speedy and pleasant transition to boarding Personal hygiene It is important that all boarders know the importance of showering daily, changing underwear and socks regularly, changing linen and towels, the need for soap, shampoo and deodorant.
+There are also a number of independently motivated life-skills that a new boarder must be proficient in if he is to make a speedy and pleasant transition to boarding Personal hygiene

+It is important that all boarders know the importance of showering daily, changing underwear and socks regularly, changing linen and towels, the need for soap, shampoo and deodorant.
 Without this knowledge, it is possible that a boarder may be ostracised by his peers, creating a very difficult situation for both the boy as an individual and for the boarding community in general.
 Guidance and help is given by staff but an awareness of this before they commence boarding would help avoid any potential problems Physical and psychological changes Younger students should be prepared for the physical and psychological changes they will experience during adolescence, so that they are familiar with, and not surprised by, what will happen.
 How to deal with routine Just as dealing with the routine of working lives for adults can be stressful, dealing with the day-to-day routine of boarding life can be difficult for some boarders.
 It would be helpful to talk over with your son how the routine can work to his advantage and also strategies for coping with that routine.